-Previous research suggests early response to eating disorder treatment predicts better outcomes, both at the end of treatment and at follow-up appointments.
+Previous research suggests an early response to eating disorder treatment predicts better outcomes, both at the end of treatment and at follow-up appointments.
 What do we mean by “early response”?
-The definition varies, but a recent research study exploring the time sensitivity of eating disorder treatment response defines early response as “a clinically meaningful improvement in behavioral symptoms within the first weeks of treatment.”
+The definition varies, but a recent research study exploring the time-sensitivity of eating disorder treatment response defines early response as “a clinically meaningful improvement in behavioral symptoms within the first weeks of treatment.”

 The study showed that early response was predictive of remission for the participants with AN and BED.
 The effect was not observed in participants with BN.
 Here’s a breakdown of the results:

 Binge Eating Disorder